ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 sidebarDepth: 3
 ---

-Channels allow participants to transact `x` number of times off-chain while only submitting two transaction to the network on chain.
+State channels allow participants to transact `x` number of times off-chain while only submitting two transaction to the network on chain.
 This allows for extremely high transaction throughput.

 ## Prerequisites {#prerequisites}